usf-cs315-s25/usf-cs315-s25.github.io/_assignments/project02.md

 1. Interactive grading logistics
     1. You must show your code in a RISC-V environment (local guest or beagle), and in a terminal editor (not github.com or VS Code or other GUI tool)
     1. Since we have large sections this semester, we will have 10 minute meetings.
 Please be on time and ready to show your code.
-We don't have time to watch QEMU boot Ubuntu.
+We don't have time to fix `ssh` or audio/video issues in Zoom.